 What are my options for managing PMS?

-There is a wide range of options to help you to manage your symptoms and allow you to get on with your daily life.
-Your healthcare professional will discuss these with you.
+There is a wide range of options to help you manage your symptoms and get on with your busy life!
+Aside from the usual suspects–ibuprofen, a hot water bottle, and ice cream–here are a few easy things you can try:

 Psychological support for managing PMS: